thousifive/thousif5/README.md

 - 🔭 I’m currently building some on React applications for fun,
 - 🌱 I’m currently learning Software Engineering,
 - 🥅 2021 Goals: Execute some of my ideas,
-- ⚡ I play tennis, football, bunch PC games.
+- ⚡ I read books, I play tennis, football, bunch of PC games.

 ### Connect with me: